 - Asymmetrical hips, with one more prominent

 Patients may also experience back pain, but this is not usually evident in young children and adolescents when the condition most commonly presents.

 It can be useful to ask patients if these factors affect them because they may not have noticed subtle changes until directly asked.

-The physical examination uses various techniques to assess the posture, stance and movement of the individual and determine the likelihood of scoliosis.
+The physical examination uses various techniques to assess the posture, stance, and movement of the individual and determine the likelihood of scoliosis.

-While the patient is standing the anterior, posterior and lateral aspects should be inspected for signs of other health conditions.
-The symmetry of the body, particularly the shoulders, ribs, hips and pelvis should then be considered, as well as the length of the legs.
+While the patient is standing, the anterior, posterior, and lateral aspects should be inspected for signs of other health conditions.
+The symmetry of the body, particularly the shoulders, ribs, hips, and pelvis should then be considered, as well as the length of the legs.

-If the patient is asked to walk, first on their toes and then on their heels, motor weaknesses in the muscles groups of the lower legs become evident.
+If the patient is asked to walk, first on their toes and then on their heels, motor weaknesses in the muscle groups of the lower legs become evident.
 This is a useful indicative test that can help in the investigation of scoliosis.

 Adams’ forward bend test, which involves viewing the patient as they bend forward at the waist, is helpful in the identification of paraspinal and rib prominences that result from abnormal vertebral rotation.
 This is considered to be the standard test that indicates the likelihood of scoliosis and patients with a positive test warrant further investigation.

 A scoliometer is an instrument that can help to quantify asymmetries of the body that have been identified with other tests.
-More that 5° at either the thoracic or lumbar prominence is considered to be a positive result.
+More than 5° at either the thoracic or lumbar prominence is considered to be a positive result.

 An X-ray is usually required to confirm a diagnosis of scoliosis, although it is recommended that the patient consult a spine specialist before getting an X-ray.